Existence of periodic solution for a class of neutral differential equations with impulses: Introduction

 \section{Introduction}

-Impulsive differential equations have gained an increasing importance in recent years due to their great suitability as a tool in modeling evolutionary processes undergo sudden changes of states whose duration is negligible with respect to the duration of the whole process.
+Impulsive differential equations have gained an increasing importance in recent years due to their great suitability as a tool in modeling evolutionary processes {undergoing} sudden changes of states whose duration is negligible with respect to the duration of the whole process.
 These events occur in many areas of applied science such as mechanical systems with impact, population dynamics (when, for example, there are abrupt variations in population size), systems such as heart beats and blood flows, economics models, optimal control, and frequency modulation systems (see e.g.\ \cite{bainov1}, \cite{fu}, \cite{halanay}, \cite{Lakshmi} and \cite{Anatolii}).
-For the reader interested in a very detailed study of the applications of differential equations with impulses to a particular biological phenomenon, namely the computer-aided process used for culturing microorganisms, we recommend \cite{smith}.

 Neutral differential equations are a relevant particular type of functional differential equations.
 These equations apply to science and technology as, for instance, models in some variational problems, electrical networks containing lossless transmission lines and problems dealing with vibrating masses attached to an elastic bar (see e.g.\ \cite{Hale}).